MikroElektronika/mikrosdk_click_v2/clicks/stepdown10/README.md

 \mainpage Main Page

 ---
-# Step Down 10 click
+# Step Down 10 Click

 > Step Down 10 Click is a compact add-on board that converts higher voltages into a lower voltage level.
 This board features the TPSM63610, a high-density synchronous buck DC/DC power module with enhanced HotRodTM from Texas Instruments.